 Most jurisdictions in Canada have some form of equal pay and/or pay equity legislation to ensure that wage parity exists between male and female workers.
 Such measures are intended to redress systemic discrimination.
 Although employers are prohibited from discriminating in employment, employers are generally not required to meet any particular quota for hiring historically disadvantaged groups.
 Employers do, however, increasingly face claims by prospective or current employees that they have been adversely affected by systemic discrimination.
 Many employers in Canada have recognized the benefits of employing a diverse workforce and have therefore voluntarily created goals or guidelines designed to increase diversity.

-Harassment is defined as engaging in a course of vexatious comment or conduct that is known or ought reasonably to be known to be unwelcome.
-Harassment based on a prohibited ground of harassment will violate human rights legislation.
-Sexual harassment is a form of discriminatory harassment.
-Personal harassment is also prohibited under occupational health and safety legislation in many jurisdictions.
+Harassment is defined as engaging in a course of vexatious comment or conduct that is known or ought reasonably to be known to be unwelcome, which includes sexual harassment and personal harassment.
 Employers are obligated to have policies in place to prevent and address harassment in the workplace.
-In most cases, employers will be required to conduct an investigation into allegations of workplace harassment and take corrective or remedial action based on the outcome of the investigation.

 Employers are required to accommodate employees to the point of undue hardship.
 Employees are entitled to be provided with reasonable accommodation that is necessary in the circumstances.
 A reasonable accommodation will be one that meets the employee’s needs and does not impose undue burdens, financial or otherwise, on the employee.

-Employees who have been subject to discrimination may file a human rights complaint or, in some cases, a civil action or grievance.
-Employees may seek compensation for any lost wages that resulted from an employer’s discrimination and/or failure to accommodate to the point of undue hardship.
-For example, if an employer refuses to provide modified work to an employee win order to enable him or her to return to work, the employer may be ordered to pay the employee for the period of time that he or she remained unable to work due to the employer’s failure to accommodate.
-Damages may also be awarded for the injury to an employee’s dignity, feelings and self-respect that may have been caused by the employer’s actions.
+Employees may seek compensation for any lost wages that resulted from an employer’s discrimination and/or failure to accommodate to the point of undue hardship. -Damages may also be awarded for the injury to an employee’s dignity, feelings and self-respect that may have been caused by the employer’s actions.